 The BA in Music degree program is for students who are interested in pursuing a broad range of study in music.
 BA majors regularly go on to pursue careers as educators, composers, performers and scholars.

 In contrast to the MusB (BM) performance major, BA students will have increased flexibility in how they satisfy their elective requirements and can choose to pursue a mix of courses or to focus on a particular area such as performance, composition or additional studies in music history and theory.
-The structure of the program with foundational courses in years one and two, followed by a mix of required and elective courses in the creative, scholarly, and performance areas.
+The structure of the program is outlined below, with foundational courses in years one and two, followed by a mix of required and elective courses in the creative, scholarly, and performance areas.
 Finally, as a capstone requirement, students must complete a one-semester music internship during their final year in the program.

 The following is the approved normal course of study for students pursuing the Bachelor of Arts in Music degree.
 In all cases a student's particular program should be determined in consultation with his or her academic advisor.
 There are 52-58 total required credit hours in music for this degree.

-Note: Two semesters of 2cr. applied lessons, ensemble or chamber music counts towards one semester of music elective course credit.
+Note: Two additional semesters of 2cr. applied lessons, ensemble or chamber music counts towards one semester of music elective course credit.

 Students enrolled in the Music Internship tutorial will gain practical, real-world experience working for a music professional, or a cultural or educational organization in Western New York.
 They will have the opportunity to apply skills learned in the classroom, explore career interests and build professional networks.
 The internship may include on or off campus work, teaching, administering, organizing or performing and will be overseen by a full-time faculty member in the Department of Music.

 Get in touch with Professor Eric Huebner, Undergraduate Studies Director